 The said part contains details of the reconciliation of the rate-wise outstanding amount and liability.

 This part accounts for the reconciliation of the net Input Tax Credit as per the accounting books, and the amount of ITC declared in the Annual Return.

 It includes the auditor’s recommendations on those additional liabilities that have to be discharged by taxpayers due to non-reconciliation of ITC or turnover.

 It is essentially a certificate that has to be filed by a chartered accountant.
 Notably, this part is completed only after the GSTR 9 audit.
 It has two major components, namely –

 GSTR 9C is prepared and certified by a Cost Accountant or a Chartered Accountant.
-Taxpayers can either file it either through a facilitation centre or on a GST portal.
+Taxpayers can either file it either through a facilitation center or on a GST portal.
 It has to be filed in addition to the GSTR, either after or at the same time.

-One must note that the liabilities arising due to GST audit and reconciliation exercise has to be reported and certified in GSTR 9C by a CA. GSTR 9C serves as the only yardstick or an effective indicator for the authorities to gauge the accuracy of GST returns filed by taxpayers in a given fiscal year.
+One must note that the liabilities arising due to the GST audit and reconciliation exercise have to be reported and certified in GSTR 9C by a CA. GSTR 9C serves as the only yardstick or an effective indicator for the authorities to gauge the accuracy of GST returns filed by taxpayers in a given fiscal year.

 These steps highlight how to download GSTR 9C online –

 Step 2 – Login with the help of credentials like username and password.